open-crosspost/open-crosspost-proxy-service/memory-bank/techContext.md

 1. **CI/CD Integration**:
    - GitHub Actions for automated testing and deployment
-   - Deno-specific GitHub Actions
+   - Deno-specific GitHub Actions for deployment to Deno Deploy
-   - Environment-specific configurations
+   - Environment-specific configurations (staging and production)
+   - Automatic deployment to staging on push to main branch
-   - Direct deployment to Deno Deploy
+   - Manual deployment to production with confirmation step
+   - Automated testing before deployment
    - Automated rollbacks on failure
 2. **Testing Strategy**:
    - Deno's built-in testing framework